 The Arizona Center for Medieval and Renaissance Studies offers a variety of resources for faculty members and scholars in Arizona and beyond.
 Our support of premodern scholarship ranges from residencies, travel funding, publications and more.

 ACMRS publishes the most forward-looking, vanguard research in medieval and renaissance studies.
 Our publications include projects that are historically grounded and theoretically expansive, with the aim of fostering dialogues that reach into the present moment and point us to different, more inclusive, futures.

-ACMRS supports the scholarship of graduate and undergraduate students through a variety of resources, including our certificate program, funding opportunities, internships, fellowships, travel awards and student-generated events.
+ACMRS supports the scholarship of graduate and undergraduate students through a variety of resources, including funding opportunities, internships, fellowships, travel awards and student-generated events.
 We offer opportunities for emerging scholars to research, travel and get hands on experience in the field of premodern studies.